 Raised by: Canada

 Supported by:

 Dates raised: March 2001 (G/SPS/R/21, paras.
 16-17)

 Relevant document(s): G/SPS/GEN/230

-Solution:
+Solution: Canada reported that the issue of Hungary's restrictions on bovine products had been resolved.

 Status: Resolved

+Date reported as resolved: 1 September 2004

-147. Canada indicated that Hungary had suspended imports of all bovine products from Canada due to fears over BSE, although Canada was BSE-free and BSE could not be transmitted by bovine semen.
+166. Canada indicated that Hungary had suspended imports of all bovine products from Canada due to fears over BSE, although Canada was BSE-free and BSE could not be transmitted by bovine semen.
 Canada was willing to continue working with the Hungarian authorities to resolve this matter as quickly as possible.
 The United States drew attention to the OIE document (G/SPS/GEN/230) which listed products that were safe from BSE and encouraged Members to review their measures accordingly.
 Hungary reported that since several Members had recently imposed import bans on certain BSE-free countries, Hungarian consumers had begun to question the safety of animals and products from these countries.
 Hungarian authorities had made prion tests a mandatory condition for veterinary import licenses for live cattle, fresh meats and non-heat-treated products of bovine origin.
 Bovine semen was not subject to the import restrictions.

-148. In September 2004, Canada reported that the issue of Hungary's restrictions on bovine products had been resolved.
+167. In September 2004, Canada reported that the issue of Hungary's restrictions on bovine products had been resolved.

 Raised by: Canada

 Supported by:

 Dates raised: March 2001 (G/SPS/R/21, paras.
 31-32)

 Relevant document(s): Raised orally

-Solution:
+Solution: Canada reported that the issue of Hungary's restrictions on pork products had been resolved.

 Status: Resolved

+Date reported as resolved: 1 September 2004